jminer/clear-coat/DESIGN.md

 ## IUP Behavior

 IUP stores children as a singly-linked list starting with the first child.
 Iterating over them using `IupGetNextChild` and `IupGetBrother` is by far the fastest way (always O(n)).
 It is best to not use `IupGetChild`, as it is O(n), even though the docs don't mention it.

+Unfortunately, IUP doesn't handle non-UTF-8 file paths as well as Rust.
+If `UTF8MODE_FILE` is off, then on Windows, it will convert paths to the current code page (ugh).
+UTF-8 is great compared to that.
+If I could get a `WCHAR` string, then I could build an `OsString` from it, but that doesn't seem possible.
+Therefore, if there's a file path that can't be converted to UTF-8, IUP will prevent us from getting a path to it.